mfeemster/keysharp/README.md

 * Static `__Item[]` properties are not allowed, only instance `__Item[]` properties.
 This is because C# does not support static indexers.
 * The built in classes `Array` and `Map` do not have a property named `__Item[]` because in C#, the only properties which can have an index passed to them are the `this[]` properties.
 	+ Just use the brackets directly.
 However, when overriding, using `__Item[]` will work if you derive from `Array` or `Map`.
+* When passing `"Interrupt"` as the second argument to `Thread()`, the third argument for `LineCount` is not supported because Keysharp does not support line level awareness.

 ## Who do I talk to? ##